carpetmaker3162/aphsctf-writeups/writeup.md

 #### Note

 *Our `Random` class specifically emulates how `Math.random()` is implemented in Google Chrome and Microsoft Edge.
 Depending on your browser, the implementation of `Math.random()` may have slight variations, but the underlying algorithm is the same.
 Regardless, this CTF is equally doable regardless of which browser you are using.

-I don't know the exact details of the `Math.random()` implementation in the V8 engine.
-V8 seems to use the normal (not reverse) xorshift128+ algorithm, and then I also found some descriptions online of it popping outputs in LIFO (last in first out) order... etc. If someone can figure out the details of how V8 implements `Math.random()` I'd be very glad to know (please do reach  out).